 How to spot clean your Sphynx

 Using a warm towel, soaked in water, gently pat the towel across the areas where spot-cleaning is required.
-Mild shampoos, moisturizers, or coconut oil can be used for Sphynx cat skincare involving spot- cleaning.
+Pet grooming wipes are especially convenient for Sphynx cat skincare involving spot-cleaning.

 Sphynx cat skin moisture